stitchdata/docs/_integration-schemas/intercom/conversations.md

     type: "array"
     description: "The tags associated with the conversation."
     subattributes:
+      - name: "tags"
+        type: "array"
+        description: "The tags associated with the conversation."
+        subattributes:
           - name: "id"
             type: "string"
             primary-key: true
             description: "The tag ID."
             foreign-key-id: "tag-id"

           - name: "name"
             type: "string"
             description: "The name of the tag."

           - name: "type"
             type: "string"
             description: "The value of this field will be `tag`."

   - name: "type"
     type: "string"